 Please note: waiting times displayed are indicative and can change on a daily basis.

-This syndrome is caused by the compression of the median nerve at the wrist in the carpal tunnel, resulting in pain and numbness in the fingers.
-It can be treated conservatively with steroids injections, splinting and physiotherapy, or in severe cases, surgical release of the tunnel is successful.
+CTS is caused by the compression of the median nerve at the wrist in the carpal tunnel, resulting in pain and numbness in the fingers.
+It can be treated with steroids, splinting and physiotherapy, and, in severe cases, surgery.

 Dupuytren’s contracture occurs in the hand where the fingers bend towards the palm and cannot be fully straightened.
-Traditional treatment includes surgical removal of the tissue causing fingers’ contractures, painful nodules, and cords in the palm
+Treatment includes surgery (fasciectomy) to remove the tissue causing the fingers to bend, or an injection to break down this tissue.

 A ganglion cyst is a fluid-filled swelling that develops near a joint or tendon, usually on the wrist, hand or fingers.
-The fluid is either drained out of the cyst using a syringe, or the cyst is removed surgically.
+The fluid is either drained out of the cyst using a syringe, or the cyst is removed during surgery.

 Trigger finger is where the finger or thumb gets locked into place when bent towards the palm.
-Minimal invasive surgery involves incision of the tendon.
+Surgery, either keyhole or open surgery, involves dividing a ligament to release the tendon.

 The ulnar nerve goes around the back of the inner side of your elbow and through a tight tunnel between the forearm muscles.
-Pressure or compression on the nerve can result in numbness in the ring and little fingers.
-In severe cases surgical decompression release can relieve the symptoms.
+Pressure or compression on the nerve can result in numbness in the ring and little fingers, which minor surgery can release.